Khaleed/Tic-Tac-Toe-AI/README.md

 Tic-Tac-Toe-AI
 ==============

-Tictactoe game with Human Player against a simple random AI, using pure vanilla JavaScript
+Tictactoe game with a human player against a simple random AI, using pure vanilla JavaScript